 Last reviewed 29 December 2020

-With the new year also seeing the UK responsible for setting its own trade policy with countries across the world for the first time in several decades, however, this article explores the major changes that businesses can expect.
+With the UK responsible for setting its own trade policy with countries across the world for the first time in several decades, however, this article explores the major changes that businesses can expect.

 Most Favoured Nation

 The keystone to the new policy will be a Most Favoured Nation (MFN) tariff schedule replacing the EU’s Common External Tariff (CET).
 This was published by the Government after a public consultation drawing almost 1400 responses.
 MFN status is offered by members of the World Trade Organization (WTO) to all other members and simply means that they will be treated equally: benefits and lower tariffs offered to one member must be offered to all, unless a trade agreement is in place.

 Goods are not subject to the MFN requirement if they are traded between countries participating in such an agreement.
 The other main exception is that developing country pay less or no duty if they benefit from a scheme known as the Generalised Scheme of Preferences (GSP) (see GOV.UK for details).